openstack-infra/zuul/doc/source/user/jobs.rst

 A job may return some values to Zuul to affect its behavior and for use by other jobs..
-To return a value, use the ``zuul_return`` Ansible module in a job playbook.
+To return a value, use the ``zuul_return`` Ansible module in a job playbook running on the executor 'localhost' node.
 For example:

 .. code-block:: yaml